Kathy Mackechney, LCSW

 - I often feel misunderstood, so I tend to overexplain myself—frequently thinking of one more thing I want to add.

 - I feel different from everyone else, as though I don’t fit anywhere.

 - I react strongly to loss.

 As an adoptee and a therapist, I am specially qualified to help.
 I have an ear for what may not, at first glance, be an obvious adoption issue.
-I recognize the nuances of how relinquishment and adoption issues present themselves.
+I recognize the nuances of how relinquishment and adoption issues can present themselves.